 1. Niacinamide reduces skin oiliness by reducing sebum production by the skin

 A randomised controlled trial showed that of 160 patients with inflammatory acne who used either Niacinamide gel vs Erythromycin (a type of antibiotic) showed that both groups of patients had similar improvement in their acne lesions.
 However, the group that was treated with Niacinamide showed greater improvement in seborrhea (skin oiliness)1.

 2. Improvement in acne

-Besides improving acne by reducing seborrhea, Niacinamide has anti-inflammatory effects on P. acnes (the bacteria responsible for acne) by reducing Interleukin 8 secretion2.
+Besides improving acne by reducing seborrhea, vitamin B3 has anti-inflammatory effects on P. acnes (the bacteria responsible for acne) by reducing Interleukin 8 secretion2.

 3. Improved skin barrier function and reduced transepidermal water loss3,4

 vitamin B3 itamin B3 also been shown to increase synthesis of ceramide in the skin.
 Ceramide is an important component of the outer surface of the skin called the stratum corneum, which provides most of the skin’s barrier function5.

 Inflammation in the skin damages the skin barrier and accelerates aging.
 Reduced inflammation may also be another pathway in vitamin B3’s effect on improving acne.